jamieqianhui/jamieqianhui.github.io/about.md

 ---

 ## About
 **Hello!
-Welcome to my blog!** This is a space where I document my learnings, share data analytics concepts and codes, as well as concepts related to automation and visualizations with data enthusiasts!
+Welcome to my blog!** This is a space where I document my learnings, share data analytics codes and concepts related to automation and visualizations with data enthusiasts!
 <br><br>
 Aside from my full-time job, I am concurrently pursuing a part-time master of science degree at Georgia Institute of Technology, majoring in **[Analytics][Analytics]**.
 My schedule has now been (enjoyably) more busy managing and balancing a full-time job, a part-time master degree and my personal life all together!
 Tbh, it can be hectic but still manageable and fulfilling ;)